talkjs/country-flag-emoji-polyfill/README.md

 This is important, because Twemoji Mozilla is 1.5MB, which is a pretty huge hit on your app perfomance.
 The subset is only 78kb, which is much better.

 It then injects some CSS to load this font as a webfont, but only if the browser supports regular emojis and not country flags.
-It uses the excellent [is-emoji-supported](https://github.com/koala-interactive/is-emoji-supported) for all the heavy lifting.

 As far as I can tell, all browsers that have this problem support WOFF2 fonts, so I made no effort to do the usual multi-font-format `@font-face` syntax (with eg ttf and woff fonts also).